Dealing with dynamic change

 Resilience in the face of such change may only make the idea of business-as-usual more fragile.

-When Visceral Business came to life over nine years ago, it did so to help businesses grapple with the challenge of dealing with dynamic change.
+Visceral Business came to life to help businesses grapple with the challenge of dealing with dynamic change.
 The model of corporate development we use develops digital business strategy, data, skills and capabilities to help organisations streamline and perform as distributed and connected networks.

 The radical conceptualism of dynamic change creates what we might call an ‘organisational biologic’ as expressed in data flows.
 This is a new kind of management strategy.